ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### message attachments
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *View all message attachments.
-If the message is not provided, uses the last sent message before command invocation.*
+If the message is not provided, scans the last sent message before command invocation.*

 **Aliases:**
 `a, files, la`